faruklmu17/playwright_mcp/README.md

 # Playwright MCP Configuration

-A collection of configuration files and instructions to get started with the Playwright MCP server using various MCP clients.
+A collection of configuration files and step-by-step instructions to help you launch the Playwright MCP server with various supported clients.

 ## Prerequisites

 * Node.js v18 or newer
 * One of the following MCP-supported clients:
   * VS Code or VS Code Insiders
   * Cursor
   * Windsurf